Coding Agent Skills

 /plugin marketplace add archyl-com/agent-skills

-Then open the plugin manager to configure auto-updates:
+Then configure auto-updates:

 - Run